NeshHari/XMonad/README.md

 ### Automatic Installation (Arch Linux)

-_Note: Use at your own risk.
-This [script](./setup.sh) is provided as-is, and is not guaranteed to work on your system (**unstable**).
-It is recommended that you read through the script before running it._
+_This [setup script](./setup.sh) is offered as a convenience, but its use is at your own discretion (**unstable**).
+Manual installation is recommended for a safer and more controlled process, as it eliminates the risk of accidental overwrites or incongruous symlinks.
+As the author, I suggest manual installations to better respect the user's file structure.
+Please review before use._

 ```fish
 wget https://raw.githubusercontent.com/NeshHari/XMonad/main/setup.sh